Marley Aké

-Marley Martin Mickaël Justin Aké (born 5 January 2001) is a French professional footballer who plays as winger for Swiss club Yverdon.
+Marley Martin Mickaël Justin Aké (born 5 January 2001) is a French professional footballer who plays as winger for Belgian Pro League club Zulte Waregem on loan from the Swiss club Yverdon.

 Club career

 Marseille

 On 29 June 2019, Aké signed his first professional contract with Marseille.
 He made his professional debut with in a 1–1 Ligue 1 draw with Rennes on 29 September 2019.

 Juventus

 On 28 January 2021, Aké joined Serie A side Juventus on a four-and-a-half-year contract, in a deal worth €8 million, with Franco Tongya moving to Marseille for the same fee.
 Aké was integrated into Juventus' reserve team, Juventus U23.
 He made his debut on 31 January, coming on as a substitute in a league game against Giana Erminio.

 Aké's first goal came on 3 March, scoring in the last touch of the game to help Juventus U23 beat rivals Novara 2–1.
 On 12 September, Aké missed a penalty in the 14th minute in a 1–0 defeat against Pro Patria.
 On 20 November, Aké scored a brace in a 2–1 win against Fiorenzuola.

 On 26 February 2021, he was first called up by the first team for a Serie A match against Hellas Verona.
 On 18 January 2022, Aké debuted for the first team in a 4–1 Coppa Italia win against Sampdoria coming on as substitute in the 75th minute; one minute later, he won a penalty scored by Álvaro Morata after being fouled by Tommaso Augello.
 On 13 February, Aké made his Serie A debut coming on as substitute in the 86th minute in match drawn 1–1 against Atalanta.
 On 2 March, Aké played his first match as a starter with Juventus in a 1–0 Coppa Italia away win against Fiorentina in which he was substituted after the half time by Juan Cuadrado.

 On 1 August 2022, Juventus announced that Aké would be sidelined for two months after he had injured his fibula during a tournée in the United States.